pkmn/engine/docs/TESTING.md

-- `Battle#eachEvent` and `Battle#residualEvent` have been changed to not perform a `Battle#speedSort` in Generation I and II, which should result in events being executed in the order they are added, ultimately resulting in Player 1's events occuring before Player 2's regardless of speed, effectively recreating the cartridge's default "host" ordering semantics
+- `Battle#eachEvent` and `Battle#residualEvent` have been changed to not perform a `Battle#speedSort` in Generation I and II, which should result in events being executed in the order they are added, ultimately resulting in Player 1's events occurring before Player 2's regardless of speed, effectively recreating the cartridge's default "host" ordering semantics
 - `BattleQueue#insertChoice` is patched to also obey "host" ordering in Generation I and II
 - "priorities" have been added to various handler functions to break speed ties and ensure that